We have already published our full review of the Galaxy S4

 When it comes to the graphics performance of the Adreno 320 against the PowerVR SGX544MP3, the two GPUs perform much more closely.
 However, in this case, the Adreno 320 has a slight edge over the PowerVR.
 The Futuremark 3DMark reveals that the Galaxy S4 with Adreno graphics produces a score of 6651, while the Galaxy S4 with PowerVR scores 6545.
 Both chips produce a prodigious 51 gigaflops of performance, so in real terms little really separates them.

-The Galaxy S4 remains a highly attractive smartphone for a number of reasons, not least of which is the power of the processors Samsung has fitted its two variants with.
-If Samsung can get on top of the minor, but annoying, software glitches in TouchWiz in a future update, most users will probably not notice any performance difference in using the US version or the international versions of the device.
+The Galaxy S4 is a very powerful smartphone in either Snapdragon 600 or Exynos 5 variants.
+If Samsung can get on top of the minor, but annoying, software glitches in TouchWiz through a future update, most users will probably not notice any performance difference in using either version of the device.
 Power users, however, will probably want for every single extra clock cycle of CPU power they can get.
-In that case, the Exynos 5 version is probably the one to get, especially as some importers are already shipping them stateside.
+In that case, the Exynos 5 version is probably the one to get if you are prepared to pick one up from an importer and hack your choice of ROM on to the device.